TalenticaSoftware/provenance-usecase/substrate/README.md

 ## Type definitions for Polkadot JS Portal

-For connecting the local substrate node to the [Polkadot JS Portal](https://portal.chain.centrifuge.io/#/explorer), click on the top-left corner of the portal and use the ws://localhost:9944 address.
+To connect the local substrate node with the [Polkadot JS Portal](https://portal.chain.centrifuge.io/#/explorer), click on the top-left corner of the portal and select DEVELOPMENT -> Local Node.

-Type definations:
+Use these type definitions at Settings -> Developer:

 ```json